 A 2019 review published in the International Journal of Environmental Research and Public Health found that black seed oil significantly improved laboratory parameters of hyperglycemia (high blood sugar levels) and diabetes control.

-In a study investigating the effects of black seed in patients with type 2 diabetes mellitus, it was found that consumption of black seed at a dose of 1, 2 and 3 g/day for three months significantly lowered blood sugar levels without any adverse effects.
+In a study investigating the effects of black seed in patients with type 2 diabetes mellitus, it was found that consumption of capsules containing Nigella sativa at a dose of 1, 2 and 3 g/day for three months significantly lowered blood sugar levels without any adverse effects.

 One review found that black seed oil can improve blood sugar levels in patients with type 2 diabetes mellitus through various important mechanisms, including its potent antioxidant properties and beneficial effects on insulin secretion and blood sugar absorption.